universal-credit-system/wallet/README.md

   a useful set of scripts

-You have to unpack these tar files yourself if by using `tar`:
+You have to unpack these tar files yourself using `tar`:
 ```bash
 tar -xvf <archive>.tar
 ```